 No waiting for your money while it sits in some mysterious electronic limbo and no more paper checks lost in the mail.
-Your money is available when your employer sends the funds, up to two days before your normal payday.
+Your money is available when your employer sends the funds.
 That means you could have your paycheck in your Chime Spending Account up to two days earlier than everyone else at work.
-Traditional banks often sit on your money for two days prior to releasing the funds, using that time to make interest off of your money.
+Traditional banks often sit on your money for two days prior to paying you; using it to make interest off of your money.
 At Chime, we’ve changed that.

 How does Early Direct Deposit work?

 When your employer processes payroll, they submit files to the Federal Reserve notifying them how much each employee will be paid that week.
 The Federal Reserve sends that information to us every day to let us know how much and when you’ll be paid.
 Instead of waiting until your payday to deposit the funds, we make that money available as soon as we receive the notification.
 For many Chime Members, we receive a notification on Wednesday for a Friday payday (which means Chime Members are getting paid two days earlier than everyone else at the office).